simonebadaruddin/lookbook/README.md

 Go to **File** > **Scripts** > **Browse...** > select **prep.jsx**

-Follow the instruction in the window, using the hide layer visibility icon to view each image, adjusting it to the artboard as needed.
+Follow the instructions in the window.

 ### Step 3:

 Go to **File** > **Scripts** > **Browse...** > select **export.jsx**

-Follow the instruction in the window, creating a folder for the adjusted images to be stored.
+Follow the instructions in the window.

 ## **Keep Below Size Limit Using the Terminal**